Passenger restriction and seatbelt laws in Australia

 Demerits: 3 points

 WA Drivers and passengers must sit in a seat that has a seatbelt available and the seatbelt must be fastened and worn correctly.
-Passengers aren’t allowed to travel in the back of trucks, utes or panel vans, unless there are approved seatbelts provided.
+Passengers can't travel in the back of a ute, trucks or panel van, unless there are approved seatbelts provided.

 Fine: $550 to $900